-The other thing we were worried about was the money, because we assumed nomading would be expensive, like being on vacation or holiday.
-But we’ve spent far less traveling the world as nomads than we did maintaining a very modest house back in Seattle.
+The other thing we were worried about was the money because we assumed being nomads would be expensive, like being on vacation or holiday.
+But we’ve spent far less traveling the world as nomads than we did while maintaining a very modest house back in Seattle.

 So don’t be afraid!
 The water is fine, so come on in!